 Step 3: Keep Yourself Safe

 While you will be debarking a tree branch with a spud, the cutting edge will not be too distant.
-So, it’s essential to keep your hands, feet, palm and other people aware of the scene.
+So, it’s essential to keep your hands, feet, palm, and other people aware of the scene.

-Step 4: Go for Step By Step Peeling
+Step 4: Go For Step By Step Peeling

 Start with the first slice of bark and get the cutting edge into it.
 Go through the bottom with the spud and take off that layer easily.
 Once you are done, proceed with a similar approach for the next segment of the bark as well.

 Once done, there will be a discrete layer of barks that are too small to cut with a spud.
-Use a hand-knife to take them off.
+Use a hand knife to take them off.

 Method 4: Using A Chisel

-Chisels are of many types and size variation, and you get to choose the right one based on what thickness of bark you are dealing with.
 Wood chisels are usually rectangle-shaped blades that sport a flat shape on the bottom.
 Also, another way to choose the right chisel for woodworking is to locate a beveled back.

-Tools You Need
+Tools You Need:

-Step 1: Select the Right Bark Type
+Step 1: Select The Right Bark Type

-Unlike spuds, chisels are able to make very deep cuts as you apply handmade pressure on the tree branch with them.
 So, it’s imperative that you deal with only a thick kind of wood barks with the chisel.
 Tree stump debarking is a good example of such chores.

-Step 2: Hold It at Right Place And Start Hammering
+Step 2: Hold It At Right Place And Start Hammering

 Now, take the chisel and put it on the bark at an angle of 20 to 30 degrees.
 This will not make deeper cuts into the wood.
-Once done, start hammering the chisel with a mallet or hammer(lightweight).
-You can do it by hand, but it will take harder efforts.

-Step 3: Repeat Chiseling Around the Circumference
+Step 3: Repeat Chiseling Around The Circumference

 If you are willing to deal with a round-type wood branch, you have to come across all the perimeter of the branch and repeat the chiseling process we’ve mentioned in the last step.